-Dolomitic rocks of the Zikhron Formation from Mount Carmel are considered 'early diagenetic' (Sass and Bein, 1978; Segev and Sass, 2009; Fig. 1) and crop out between two volcanic flows of 97 ± 0.5 and 95 ± 0.5 Ma (Segev, 2009).
+Dolomitic rocks of the Zikhron Formation from Mount Carmel are considered "early diagenetic" (Sass and Bein, 1978; Segev and Sass, 2009; Fig. 1) and crop out between two volcanic flows of 97 ± 0.5 and 95 ± 0.5 Ma (Segev, 2009).
 Samples MU-1 and MU-2 (Fig. 1) are composed of ~40 μm dolomite grains and represent sparry dolomite mosaic of similar ages as MAM-3 and MAM-7.
 Dolomitic rocks from the Albian Yagur Formation crop out near the Kerem Maharal village and are overlain by the oldest (99 Ma) volcanic flow known in Mount Carmel.
-Samples KM-1 (Fig. 1) is a sparry dolomite with ~60 μm dolomite grains and is considered as an 'early diagenetic' dolomite.
+Sample KM-1 (Fig. 1) is a sparry dolomite with $\sim 60\,\mu\text{m}$ dolomite grains and is considered an early diagenetic dolomite.
 The non-homogenized luminescence of the sparry sample KM-1 (Fig. 2) may indicate a possible mixture of phases that precipitated under different conditions.